geniusyield/market-maker/README.md

 ## Running the market maker bot: Using docker compose

-The MM bot can be started using Docker compose.
+The simplest way to start an MM bot can be started using Docker compose.

 After cloning the repository a few environment variables must be set.
 After this has been done; the MM bot container can be started using `docker compose`: